Chaoyingz/flect/docs/src/documentation/content/routing.md

 - `app/dashboard/page.py` maps to `/dashboard/`.
 This is the page displayed when users navigate to the `/dashboard/` path in your application.
 - `app/dashboard/users/page.py` maps to `/dashboard/users/`.
 This is the page displayed when users navigate to the `/dashboard/users/` path in your application.

 This way, each `page.py` file serves as a unique route in your application, and the folder structure directly translates to the application's routing structure.
-This makes managing and understanding your application's routes straightforward and intuitive.
+This makes managing and understanding your application's routes straightforward and inflecttive.

 ## Defining Routing Files